ste163/csharp_heists/README.md

 - create a crew
 - perform heists throughout Nashville
 - manage your crew (careful!
 If they're upset, they may turn on you!)
+- 6 endings
+- enough randomization so no two playthroughs have the same outcome

 SETUP
 instructions for what to do after downloading